apache/maven-site/content/markdown/guides/mini/guide-maven-classloading.md

 For every plugin which is marked with `<extensions>true</extensions>` and every [build extension](/ref/current/maven-model/maven.html#class_extension) listed in the according section of the POM, there is a dedicated classloader.
 Those are isolated.
 That is, one build extension does not have access to other build extensions.
 It imports everything from the API classloader.
 All JSR 330 or Plexus components declared in the underlying JAR are registered in the global Plexus container while creating the classloader.
 In addition all component references in the plugin descriptor are properly wired from the underlying Plexus container.
 Build extensions have limited effect as they are loaded late.

-Modern Maven 3.x build extensions are those that either consist of multiple artifacts or include a `META-INF/maven/extension.xml` descriptor.
+Maven build extensions either consist of multiple artifacts or include a `META-INF/maven/extension.xml` descriptor.
 Each such extension is loaded in a fully isolated classloader — it is not possible to share classes or inject components among extensions.
 Build extension classloaders use the ClassWorlds bootstrap classloader as the parent, which allows build extensions access to `-javaagent` classes.

 Maven guarantees that each distinct modern build extension (as identified by groupId, artifactId, version and set of dependencies) is loaded by one and only one extension classloader, and that classloader is wired to all projects that use the extension.